Debug Logging (v0.6.0 SCM)¶

 Capturing per-step metrics from SCMTrainer¶

-zeroproof.training.trainer.TrainingConfig accepts a log_hook(metrics) callable.
-The trainer calls it with a small dict containing at least:
+zeroproofml.training.trainer.TrainingConfig accepts a log_hook(metrics) callable.
+The trainer calls it with a versioned JSONL metric record:

 - loss (float)